 ML: How do you view Receipt Bank’s competitive advantage compared to other document capture tools out there?

-DG: The turn-around time and accuracy are what immediately separate us from the competition.
+DG: The turn-around time and accuracy are what immediately separates us from the competition.
 But it’s also the bookkeeping tools that we’re developing — smart automation rules that not just recognize the data but prepare it for your review.
-We also want to help accountants and their clients better manage their data, so our archive makes finding documents a breeze, compared to other folder-type document systems.
+We also want to help accountants and their clients better manage their data.
+So, our archive makes finding documents a breeze, compared to other folder-type document systems.
 And finally, our management dashboard that sits over the top helps firms better manage their Work in Process in the virtual/cloud environment.

 ML: You guys raised $50 million a few months ago – what are you hoping to focus on with the money you raised?
 How will that serve accounting firms and their clients?

-And then we now have resources dedicated to bringing Artificial Intelligence to life.
-We have access to a ton of data via their source documents, now what insights can we bring to the table to help accountants and bookkeepers help their clients.
+And then, we now have resources dedicated to bringing Artificial Intelligence to life.
+We have access to a ton of data via their source documents, now what insights can we bring to the table to help accountants and bookkeepers help their clients by using ReceiptBank.